Physical Address

 Get Directions

 A cosy, chic restaurant serving primarily small meals with a twist: Ingenious dishes like soy-poached sablefish with soft daikon, skillfully fried tofu, and a kimchee-fried-rice “paella” adorned with bacon, chorizo, and the occasional crispy chunk can be found on Hooni Kim’s menu, which combines his Korean background with his classical French training.
-The pair of sliders made with spicy pork belly and bulgogi meat and served on soft buns that have been butter-grilled may be the restaurant’s signature dish or meals.
-They are continuously served from the kitchen and devoured with the same joyous rush as a bag of White Castles.

 Located on West 52nd Street, DANJI is decorated with whitewashed brick, blonde Ikea accents, naked lightbulbs, extension cords, and numerous wooden spoons that have been artistically arranged as though by David Rockwell on a $200 budget.
 There are thick throngs.